Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 blood."

--- Woody Harrelson on why he prefers marijuana to
+-- Woody Harrelson on why he prefers marijuana to alcohol.

-"You cannot escape the responsibility of tomorrow by
+"You cannot escape the responsibility of tomorrow by evading it

-evading it today."
+today."

 -- Abraham Lincoln.

-"Societies exist under three forms sufficiently
+"Societies exist under three forms sufficiently distinguishable.

-in England in a slight degree, and in our states in a great one.
+England in a slight degree, and in our states in a great one.
 3. Under

-governments of force: as is the case in all other monarchies and in most of the
+governments of force: as is the case in all other monarchies and in most

-they must be seen.
+these last, they must be seen.
 It is a government of wolves over sheep.
-It is a problem, not

-clear in my mind, that the 1st. condition is not the best.
-But I believe it to
+It is a problem, not clear in my mind, that the 1st. condition is not

-be inconsistent with any great degree of population.
-The second state has a
+the best.
+But I believe it to be inconsistent with any great degree of

-great deal of good in it.
-The mass of mankind under that enjoys a precious
+population.
+The second state has a great deal of good in it.
+The mass of

-degree of liberty and happiness.
-It has it's evils too: the principal of which
+has it's evils too: the principal of which is the turbulence to which it

-is the turbulence to which it is subject.
-But weigh this against the oppressions
+is subject.
+But weigh this against the oppressions of monarchy, and it

-of monarchy, and it becomes nothing.
-Malo periculosam, libertatem quam quietam
+becomes nothing.
+Malo periculosam, libertatem quam quietam servitutem.

-servitutem.
 Even this evil is productive of good.
 It prevents the degeneracy of

 government, and nourishes a general attention to the public affairs.
-I hold it
+I

-political world as storms in the physical."
+necessary in the political world as storms in the physical."

 -- Jefferson to Madison, January 30, 1787 [2778]

-"Jazz music celebates the life, human life, the range
+"Jazz music celebates the life, human life, the range of it, the

-of it, the absurdity of it, the ignorance of it, the greatness of it, the
+absurdity of it, the ignorance of it, the greatness of it, the

-intelligence of it, the sexuality if it, the profundity of it, and it deals with
+intelligence of it, the sexuality if it, the profundity of it, and it

-it, in all of this, it deals with it."
+deals with it, in all of this, it deals with it."

 -- Wynton Marsalis